 Policies & Procedures

 - Revised protocols for the School’s mandatory email lists to ensure that these lists are used in a way that promotes a healthy, appropriate, and welcoming work environment for all members of those lists.

 - Allen School faculty searches now request a statement from all applicants about how they would contribute toward our mission with respect to diversity, in line with changes introduced across the College of Engineering.

-- A new working group of senior faculty to review our 100-level courses.
-Their charge is to look at our 100-level courses and where we might like them to be in the future given enormous changes in computing technology, in teaching methods, and in student demand over the last decade.
+- A working group of senior faculty reviewed our 100-level courses.
+Their charge was to look at the current state of these courses and where we might like them to be in the future given enormous changes in computing technology, in teaching methods, and in student demand over the past decade.
 This encompasses curriculum, organization, programming language and environment, teaching methods and techniques, new devices, etc., as well as ensuring that our gateway courses are attractive and welcoming to the broadest group of students.
 We are now in the process of implementing the recommendations of this working group and have changed how we manage these courses.

-- Expanding our Direct Admission pathway to admit more computer science students earlier, and better support them throughout their full time at the UW.
+- Expanding our Direct Admission pathway to admit more computer science students earlier, and to better support students throughout their time at the UW.
 This includes developing student programming for Direct Admits in their first year, including a revamped and expanded Direct Admit seminar.

 - Evaluating our transfer admission process to make it more holistic, to enroll the best students from a variety of backgrounds.

 Understanding Our Community & Fostering Ongoing Dialogue